marmelab/sg/README.md

 ### task

-Object returned by fork and spawn.
-It has a done and cancel method.
+The task object, it get passed to the effects handler allowing them to reject, cancel, and add listener on the task event.
+It is also returned by fork and spawn.
+It has the following methods :

-- done: returns a promise, which resolves with task result or rejects with task error.
+- promise: the task promise, which resolves with task result or rejects with task error.
 - cancel: Cancels the task if it is still running.
 This in turn will also cancel all children of this task.
+- waitFor: add a promise for the task to `waitFor` before resolving.
+Used by the forkEffect to tell its parent task to wait for the new forked task to end
+- reject: reject the task promise with the given error, used internally to abort the task when the generator threw an error.
+Note that it will also cancel any forked task and bubble up, to the parent task if the current task was forked.
+- resolve: resolve the task promise with the given result, used internally in sagaIterator to end the task once the generator has finished its execution.
+Note that the promise will still wait for any forked task or promise passed to the `waitFor` method.
+You should never have to call this yourself.
+- cancel: cancel the task, it's iteration get stopped, and the internal promise become resolved.
+It's forked task get also cancelled.
+- onError: add error listener to be called when the task intenal promise is rejected.
+- onCancel: add cancel listener to be called when the task get cancelled.

 ### Adding your own custom effects with createEffect